 From Katie Kuksenok (hi, Katie!):

-These are fairly high-level and are written from the angle of interviewing/surveying to improve commercial products (so take with a grain of salt), but they’re also fairly brief introduction to things to keep in mind when writing surveys/interviews.
+These are fairly high-level and are written from the angle of interviewing/surveying to improve commercial products (so take with a grain of salt), but they’re also a fairly brief introduction to things to keep in mind when writing surveys/interviews.

 In the context of qualitative analysis, codes are words or short phrases that, essentially, tag a section of the collected data (where the collected data can be things like interview transcripts, participant diaries, observer notes, or video recordings).
 What constitutes the set of codes which you can apply — and the conditions under which you apply them to a section of the data — is known as the coding manual or the coding rubric.
 (There are more details here: for example, do you allow parallel/nested codes to be applied to overlapping areas of the data?)